Globular weak $\omega$-categories as models of a type theory: Models of

 \section{Models of $\CaTT$}

-This section is dedicated to studying the models of the type theory $\CaTT$ via means that are analogue to the ones we have developed in \secr{glob-cwf}.
-In particular we prove an initiality result analogous to Theorem~\ref{thm:initiality-glob} for the category $\Syn{\CaTT}$.
-We then apply this result to characterize the $\Set$-models of the theory and prove that they are equivalent to the weak $\omega$-category in the sense of Grothendieck-Maltsiniotis, that we have presented in \secr{gm-def}.
+This section is dedicated to the study of the models of the type theory $\CaTT$ using tools that generalize the ones developed in \secr{glob-cwf}.
+In particular, we prove an initiality result analogous to \cref{thm:weak-initiality-glob} for the category $\Syn{\CaTT}$.
+We then apply this result to characterize the $\Set$-models of the theory and prove that they are equivalent to the weak $\omega$-categories in the sense of Grothendieck-Maltsiniotis, presented in \secr{gm-def}.
 We also give a detailed syntactic interpretation of the construction that we develop here, showing that although it uses abstract categorical machinery, it translates closely the intuition coming from type theory.